ajstewart/officer-snorlax-bot/README.md

 ![CloseAndOpen](/screenshots/CloseAndOpen.png)

-**Note**: If there is no activity in the channel since the last opening then the bot will self-tidy the opening and close messages in the channel to avoid clutter.
+**Note**: The bot self-tidies the messages, i.e. when an opening occurs it will remove the previous close message and vice versa.

 ### Roles Not Affected By Schedule